Sure Dividend

 The company continued to perform relatively well in the 2020 economic downturn caused by the coronavirus pandemic.
 ADP remained highly profitable during the pandemic, which allowed it to maintain its streak of annual dividend increases.

 The necessary nature of ADP’s services helps insulate the company from the effects of a recession.
-Given ADP’s size and scale, we believe it will perform well during the next recession, increasing the stock’s attractiveness.
+Given ADP’s size and scale, we believe it will perform well during the next recession.

 Valuation & Expected Returns